moirahartigan/Ms1-Schools-Out-Childcare/README.md

 ### Surface
 #### <em>Colour Scheme</em>
 I chose a simple colour palette to allow the focus to be on the images and the information provided.
 The background colour alternates between a plain white background and an image.
-I applied an dark overlay to each background image used throughout the site.
+I applied an dark gradient overlay to each background image used throughout the site.
 This was done to avoid distraction and to draw the users eye to the information sitting on the images.
-I used a the below colours to highlight the navigation links and call to action buttons on the landing page, the services page and the contact page.
+I used the below colours to highlight the navigation links and call to action buttons on the landing page, the services page and the contact page.

 * Palette: